Learn more about the tax advantages of a pension, and how tax rules can be used to boost your pension pot

 One of the main benefits of a SIPP is tax relief.
 For any contributions you make into your SIPP, the government will top it up with 20% in tax relief.
 If you’re a higher or top-rate taxpayer, you can claim back up to an additional 25% on your tax return, depending on your base tax contributions.
 Scottish taxpayers can claim back up to an additional 26% on their tax return, potentially bringing their total tax relief to 46%.

-Accumulated investments within SIPPs grow free of income tax, while if you choose to sell or dispose of any investments including properties and bonds, you won’t have to pay capital gains tax.
+Accumulated investments within SIPPs grow free of income tax, while if you choose to sell or dispose of any investments, you won’t have to pay capital gains tax.

 Tax relief is a very attractive concept, and as a result the government limits the amount you can claim.
 If you’re still working, you can claim tax relief on contributions equal to 100% of your earnings in any given year – with the annual allowance capped at £40,000.
 However, if you have contributed less than this in the three preceding years, you may be able to use the carry forward rules, bringing your annual allowance up to a maximum of £120,000.

 If you are not earning at all, you can still receive some tax relief on pension savings.
 Non-taxpayers can put up to £3,600 into a pension each year and receive tax relief.
 This equates to a personal contribution of £2,880, to which the government adds £720 (20%).
 There is no age restriction on starting a pension, so some people choose to start SIPPs for non-earning children and benefit from tax relief.